pwjazz/mwanzia/README.markdown

 ### JPA Support

+note - requires JPA2 or Hibernate

 Mwanzia is particularly well suited to binding from JavaScript to a persistent server-side domain model.
 In fact, this is the scenario for which Mwanzia was originally authored.
-The JPA plugin (currently implemented for Hibernate) supports this pattern.
+The JPA plugin supports this patterns.

+The JPA plugin is framework agnostic - you provide the hook for obtaining an EntityManager from your own environment.
+The only requirement is that you use only 1 EntityManager per thread.

 The JPA plugin provides several key features:

 #### Managing Object Identity